Stolgeth/english-for-designers/work.md

 *(My personal PTSD project)*

 ### Challanges to overcome:
-For this project, me and my team had to create a visual identity for a small yet prestigious town.
-It is known as the place to go skying in Czech republic.
-We had to reflect the style, people, traditions and history as well as the vision, future and the present of Špindl.
-The final visual identity and logo reflect all of this.
+In this project, my team and I were tasked with crafting a visual identity for a renowned, yet quaint town, celebrated as a premier skiing destination in the Czech Republic.
+Our challenge was to encapsulate the essence of Špindlerův Mlýn — affectionately known as Špindl — blending its rich traditions, vibrant community, and historical depth with its contemporary flair and future aspirations.
+The culmination of our efforts is a visual identity and logo that vividly embody the spirit of Špindl.
+(The logo isea is all me tho!)

 ### TAGS
 **Logo** - **City identity** - **Navigation system** - **Necessary printed media**